josephsenior/Grinta-Agent/.openhands/microagents/glossary.md

 ### Microagent

-A specialized prompt that enhances OpenHands with domain-specific knowledge, repository-specific context, and task-specific workflows.
+A specialized prompt that enhances Forge with domain-specific knowledge, repository-specific context, and task-specific workflows.

 #### Microagent Registry